billimek/dotfiles/hosts/k3s-g/README.md

-# Bootstrapping NixOS on 'home' VM
+# Bootstrapping NixOS on 'k3s-g' kubernetes node

-'home' is a TrueNAS qemu VM with the following configuration:
+'k3s-g' is an intel N100 ['T9 Plus mini PC'](https://liliputing.com/t9-plus-is-a-palm-sized-pc-with-intel-n100-and-triple-display-support-for-117-and-up/) from China.

 * CPU:
-  * 1 CPU
-  * 2 Cores
-  * 4 Threads
+  * 4 Cores
 * Memory:
-  * 4GB
+  * 16GB
 * Disk:
-  * 150GB
-  * VirtIO
+  * 1TB onboard ssd
 * NIC:
-  * VirtIO
+  * 1GBe dual nic

 It is installed with the NixOS iso installation media.
 These are the steps initially taken to install NixOS, though once the config is setup it can just be re-used for future re-installs if needed.
 This assumes you have booted into a NixOS install image from a USB stick and that we will be using systemd-boot.
 Following the [manual installation steps](https://nixos.org/manual/nixos/stable/index.html#sec-installation-manual):